MassTransit/MassTransit/doc/content/3.documentation/5.configuration/2.persistence/entity-framework.md

 });
 ```

+:sample{sample="job-consumer"}

-The [Job Consumers](https://github.com/MassTransit/Sample-JobConsumers) sample is a working version of this configuration style.
+The sample above is a working example of this configuration style.

 ### Multiple DbContext

 Multiple `DbContext` can be registered in the container which can then be used to configure sagas that are mapped by the `DbContext` and injected into other components.
 Calling the `AddDbContext` extension method will register a scoped `DbContext` by default.
 For simple scenarios where there is a single `DbContext` this will work.
 However, in scenarios where there is at least one other `DbContext` the dotnet command that generates Entity Framework migrations will not work.
 To resolve this issue, you'll need to perform the following steps:

 1. Make sure that all `DbContext` has a constructor that takes `DbContextOptions<TOptions>` instead of `DbContextOptions`.

 2. Run the Entity Framework Core command to create your migrations as shown below.

     ```bash
     dotnet ef migrations add InitialCreate -c JobServiceSagaDbContext
     ```

 3. Run the Entity Framework Core command to sync with the database as shown below.

     ```bash
     dotnet ef database update -c JobServiceSagaDbContext
     ```